virtualadrian/libosmium-manual/src/buffers.md

 If a buffer becomes full, there are three different things that can happen:

-If the buffer was created with `auto_grow=true`, it will reserve more memory on the heap and double its size.
+If the buffer was created with `auto_grow::yes`, it will reserve more memory on the heap and double its size.
 This will happen without the client code noticing, but it will invalidate any pointer pointing into the buffer.
 This is the same behaviour a `std::vector` has so it should be familiar to C++ programmers.

-If the buffer was created with `auto_grow=false` (or if it is a buffer with external memory management), the exception `osmium::memory::BufferIsFull` will be thrown.
+If the buffer was created with `auto_grow::no` (or if it is a buffer with external memory management), the exception `osmium::memory::BufferIsFull` will be thrown.
 In this case you have to catch the exception, either grow the buffer or create a new one.
 If you grow the buffer you can keep going at the point